 Group meditation and discussion, broadly in the tradition of Sōtō Zen but open to anyone who wants to meditate with others in a relaxed environment.
 No need to believe anything.
 Leave your baggage at the door.
 Meditation cushions and tea provided.
-No cost.

 Thursday evenings in Nonington